Haroune Camara

-Haroune Moussa Camara (هارون موسى كمارا; born 1 January 1998) is a Saudi Arabian professional footballer who plays as a striker for Saudi Pro League club Al-Nassr.
+Haroune Moussa Camara (هارون موسى كمارا; born 1 January 1998) is a Saudi Arabian professional footballer who plays as a striker for Saudi Pro League club Neom, on loan from Al-Nassr.
 He previously played for Al-Qadsiah, Al-Ittihad, Al-Ettifaq and Al-Shabab.
 He has also represented the Saudi Arabia national team.

-Career
+Club career

 Camara began his career at Al-Riyadh before joining Al-Faisaly in 2016.
 In January 2017, Camara joined Al-Qadsiah on a five-year deal.
 He made his first team debut and scored his first goal on 21 February 2018 in the league match against derby rivals Al-Ettifaq.
 On 17 July 2019, Camara joined Al-Ittihad for a reported fee of SAR30 million on a five-year contract.
 On 23 August 2019, Camara made his debut for Al-Ittihad by coming off the bench and replacing Aleksandar Prijović in the 85th minute.
 On 4 October 2019, Camara scored his first goal for Al-Ittihad in the 1–2 defeat to Al-Hazem.
 On 17 January 2024, Camara joined Al-Ettifaq on a six-month loan.
 On 17 July 2024, Camara joined Al-Shabab on a two-year deal.
 On 6 September 2025, Camara joined Saudi Pro League club Al-Nassr on a three-year deal.
+On 2 February 2026, Camara joined Al-Shabab on a six-month loan.

+International career

+Camara made his debut for Saudi Arabia on 10 September 2018 during the 2–2 friendly draw against Bolivia.

+He was part of the 2019 WAFF Championship and 2022 FIFA World Cup qualification squads.

+Personal life

+Camara was granted Saudi citizenship in 2021.